THE MOST BEAUTIFUL CITY IN MEXICO

 Note that there is considerable walking and steps on this tour.
 Please make sure you are in good physical condition and able to walk 3-5 miles a day.

-We will meet in Guanajuato Mexico on the afternoon June 8th, 2020.
+We will meet in Guanajuato Mexico on the evening June 8th, 2020.
 The closet airport is Leon which is about one hour from Guanajuato.
+There will be airport pickup up until midnight on June 8th at Leon Airport.
 All seven nights will spent at the same hotel Guanajuato so we aren't moving about.

 The locations we visit are all within a two hour drive from the Hotel.

-We will be staying seven nights at the deluxe Edelmira Hotel Boutique in Guanajuato City.
-There will be a price for single or double occupancy.
+We will be staying seven nights at the deluxe Hotel Posada Santa Fe in Guanajuato City.

 Please make sure your passport is up to date!